 "Near this spot were buried William Twisse D.D.
 1646 Prolocutor of the Westminster Assembly.
 Thomas May 1650 Translator of Lucan and Secretary to the Long Parliament.
 William Strong 1654 – Stephen Marshall 1655 Parliamentary preachers.
 These were removed by Royal Warrant 1661".

-A modern memorial plaque on the tower of St Margaret’s Westminster records the names of all who were buried in the pit in the churchyard.
+A modern incised inscription on the tower of St Margaret's Westminster records the names of all who were buried in the pit in the churchyard.

-A photocopy of the engraving can be purchased from Westminster Abbey Library.
+A photocopy of the engraving, stone and tower inscription can be purchased from Westminster Abbey Library.